Marialopesz/Marialopesz/README.md

 ## 🚀 About Me:

+- 🎓 **Career Goals**: At 19, I’m dedicated to mastering IT with a focus on design and development.
+I’m currently studying and building skills to pursue a successful career in these fields.
 - 🎮 **Gaming Enthusiast**: Passionate about **Valorant**, **Fortnite**, and more!
 - 💻 **Web Development**: Building a **BMI calculator** to help people with their health goals.
 - 🎤 **Singing**: Enjoy singing all types of music.
-- 💡 **Career Goal**: Master IT and build a successful career in tech!

 ---